How to Measure a Dog for a Harness and Size It for Real Walks

 Breed and weight can point you in the wrong direction

 Dogs of the same breed can still have very different chests, necks, and shoulder shapes.
-Weight can help you sanity-check a choice, but it should not replace the actual harness range.
-Real sizing works best when you compare your dog’s numbers to the maker’s adjustment range, then confirm whether the shape still works once the dog moves.
+Weight can help you sanity-check a harness size, but it should not replace real neck and chest measurements.
+A size chart works best when you compare your dog’s numbers to the maker’s adjustment range, then confirm whether the harness shape still works once the dog moves.

 If your dog is between sizes, compare shape and adjustment range